Confusing and Detecting ML Adversarial Attacks with Injected Attractors: Introduction

-Our evaluations are conducted on known attacks.
-While we are not aware of specific attacks on our method, a potential weakness could be the way various components are stitched/obfuscated together.
-It would be interesting to further investigate attack and defenses on the stitching method.\\ \\[-5pt] {\bf \em Contributions:} \begin{enumerate}[leftmargin=*] \item We give a formulation of attractors and highlight its roles in defending adversarial attacks.
+The notion of attractors is also conceptually relevant to but different from gradient obfuscation methods investigated by Athalye \etal~\cite{athalye2018obfuscated}.
+A gradient obfuscation method creates a non back-propagatable function so that adversaries are unable to obtain the gradient signal.
+In contrast, gradients of attractors are still smooth and differentiable almost everywhere, and thus could be back-propagatable.
+In fact, our intention is to feed gradient information to the attackers so as to pull them nearer to an attractor. \\ \\ {\bf \em Contributions:} \begin{enumerate}[leftmargin=*] \item We give a formulation of attractors and highlight its roles in defending adversarial attacks.
 We point out crucial difference between this formulation and existing notions, in particular trapdoor. \item We propose a generic approach that takes a watermarking decoder and combines it with the victim model. \item We give an obfuscation technique that combines a classifier with spread spectrum watermark decoder. \item Through extensive experiments against a wide range of attacks and comparison with state-of-art approaches, we demonstrate that the proposed defense attains competitive performance. \end{enumerate}